Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/guide.md

 ## Complete list of Differences and Features beyond Python

-Jac is a superset of Python 3, all of pythons features and full native compatability is present.
+Jac is a programming language that includes all of Python 3's features and full native compatibility.
 However, each of the features  and adjustments described here represents Jac's approach to improve programmer effectiveness in a way that is distinct from Python.
 These choices were made focusing on type safety, readability, expressiveness, and general code ninja goodness.
 As the Jac language evolves, these features will be refined and expanded based on user feedback, practical usage, and the evolution of python and coding in general.

 Additionally, Jac is the first language to implement the data spatial object paradigm.
 After getting used to Jac, we encourage every coder to expand their toolkit with this powerful programming model.

 ### Whitespace doesn't matter

+In contrast to Python, which relies on indentation to define code blocks, Jac does not use whitespace for this purpose.
+This gives programmers have more flexibility in formatting their code, but it is still recommended to maintain a consistent style for readability purposes.
+More beautiful formatting styles are possible with increased flexibility in code layout.

 ```jac linenums="1"
 --8<-- "examples/micro/whitespace.jac"
 ```

-Unlike Python, where indentation is crucial for defining code blocks, Jac does not consider whitespace for this purpose.
-This gives programmers more flexibility in formatting their code, although maintaining a consistent style is still recommended for readability.
-With more flexibility in how code can be laid out, more beautiful formatting styles are possible.

 ### Types hints are required

+In Jac, you are required to use type hints for specific variable declarations and function signatures.
+This ensures type safety, improves code self-documentation and aids in debugging and maintaining the codebase.

 ```jac linenums="1"
 --8<-- "examples/micro/type_hints.jac"
 ```
-In Jac, type hints are mandatory for certain variable declarations and function signatures.
-This enforces type safety and makes the code more self-documenting, aiding in debugging and maintaining the codebase.

 ### Typing library implicitly available

-Jac has a built-in typing system, similar to Python's typing library, but it's implicitly available.
-This means you don't need to import typing modules explicitly to use features like `List`, `Dict`, `Optional`, etc. You can simply reference them with a backtick as  `` `List ``, `` `Dict ``, and `` `Optional ``.
+Jac has an inbuilt typing system that is similar to Python's typing library.
+However, it's implicitly available, which means you don't need to import any typing modules explicitly to use features such as `List`, `Dict`, `Optional`, etc. You can easily reference them with a backtick as  `` `List ``, `` `Dict ``, and `` `Optional ``.

 ### Can separate definitions from declarations